 Consistent with theory, volatility is high on the days with the most news about production.
 The direction of these FCOJ futures return movements are also consistent with theory.
 For example, Bauer and Orazem (1994) look at the relation between production surprises and FCOJ futures returns, and find a strong negative correlation.
 They document, for example, that the October forecast explains over two-thirds of the price movement volatility on that day.
 Moreover, the above results are consistent with the WSJ news story analysis documented in Tables 9 and 10.
+Both the volatility and direction of FCOJ futures returns are consistent with the WSJ writing stories about FCOJ in October.
+As mentioned in an earlier footnote, while there is a sample selection issue, the WSJ analysis, and volatility results here, are consistent with a relation between asset prices and fundamentals.

-&lt;sup>15Using our sample, we also confirm Bauer and Orazem's (1994) findings.
+17Using our sample, we also confirm Bauer and Orazem's (1994) findings.
 It is also possible to improve their model's fit by taking into account nonlinearities similar in spirit to Section 3.1.
 For brevity, the results are not reported in the tables.